KeyboardKit/KeyboardKit/README.md

 KeyboardKit is open-source and completely free.
 It can be extended with [KeyboardKit Pro][Pro] to unlock Pro features, like localized keyboards, autocomplete & autocorrect, AI support, an emoji keyboard, themes, dictation, and more.

+> [!NOTE]
+> KeyboardKit 9 is soon out!
+Give it a try by using the `9.0-rc.4` tag instead of a version tag.
+The [online docs][Documentation] are updated for this major update.
+See [the GitHub roadmap](https://github.com/KeyboardKit/KeyboardKit/milestone/100) for remaining and closed issues.

 ## Installation